void-linux/void-docs/src/installation/live-images/index.md

-# Live Installer Images
+# Live Installers

-Void releases include two types of images: base images and "flavor" images.
-Both types of image, and the different flavor images, are described below.

-## Base images

-Void provides installer images containing a base set of utilities, an installer program, and package files to install a Void base system.
-Images are provided for glibc based systems on both i686 and x86_64 processors, as well as musl based systems on x86_64-compatible processors.
+Void provides live installer images containing a base set of utilities, an installer program, and package files to install a new Void system.
+These live images are also useful for repairing a system that is not able to boot or function properly.

+There are `x86_64` images for both `glibc` and `musl` based systems.
+There are also images for `i686`, but only `glibc` is supported for this architecture.
+Live installers are not provided for other architectures.
+Users of other architectures will need to use rootfs tarballs, or perform an installation manually.

+## Installer images

+Void releases two types of images: base images and "flavor" images.
+Linux beginners are encouraged to try one of the more full-featured flavor images, but more advanced users may often prefer to start from a base image to install only the packages they need.

+### Base images

+The base images provide only a minimal set of packages to install a usable Void system.
+These base packages are only those needed to configure a new machine, update the system, and install additional packages from repositories.

-## Flavor images
+### Flavor images

-In addition to the base image, Void provides additional "flavors" which each include a full desktop environment and web browser, and are pre-configured with basic applications for that system.
-The install process for each of these images is the same as the base image.
-The flavor images only differ from the base image by which packages are included and installed.
+Each of the Void "flavor" images includes a full desktop environment, web browser, and basic applications configured for that environment.
+The only difference from the base images is the additional packages and services installed.

-> Note: we encourage Linux beginners to try one of the flavor images.
-Users
-> comfortable with a more advanced setup may prefer to install Void from a base
-> image.
+The install process for each of the flavor images is the same as the base images, except that you **must** select the `Local` source when installing.
+If you select `Network` instead, the installer will download and install the latest version of the base system, without any additional packages included on the live image.

-### Comparison of flavor images
+#### Comparison of flavor images

 Here's a quick overview of the main components and applications included with each flavor: